-[Ticker] Trump impeached in tense run-up to Biden ceremony
+[Ticker] Trump impeached in tense run-up to Biden's inauguration

 Ticker

-Trump impeached in tense run-up to Biden ceremony
+Trump impeached in tense run-up to Biden's inauguration

 By EUobserver

 US lawmakers, Wednesday, voted by 292 to 197 to impeach outgoing president Donald Trump for "inciting an insurrection" in the Capitol riot last week.
-Trump's trial is to begin after president-elect Joe Biden takes office 20 January.
-Asked if Europe should be scared Trump's far-right followers posed a threat to US stability, Robert Baer, an ex-CIA security expert, said: "In the short-term, probably not.
-In the long-run, scared as hell".
+Trump's trial is to begin after president-elect Joe Biden is due to take office 20 January.
+Asked if Europe should be scared Trump's far-right followers posed a threat to US stability, Robert Baer, an ex-CIA security expert, told EUobserver: "Short-run, probably not.
+Long-run, scared as hell".